MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbOnline/set-up-skype-for-business-online/configure-skype-for-business-settings-for-individual-users.md

 - Setup
 - LIL_Placement
-description: 'Learn how to change the Skype for Business settings for individual users such as: Audio and video conferencing, recording of calls and meetings. ' ms.openlocfilehash: 8659434542696ccb37a0353cd491cc0d01f01e30 ms.sourcegitcommit: 627d3108e3e2f232e911162d9d2db9558e8ead0c ms.translationtype: MT ms.contentlocale: es-ES ms.lasthandoff: 04/03/2018
+description: 'Learn how to change the Skype for Business settings for individual users such as: Audio and video conferencing, recording of calls and meetings. ' ms.openlocfilehash: 930960117a46639e86ed2d24c286a5270b21acb9 ms.sourcegitcommit: a0d3e7a177fcd0667ab0d7d0e904f4053b09a92d ms.translationtype: MT ms.contentlocale: es-ES ms.lasthandoff: 04/18/2018
 ---
 # <a name="admins-configure-skype-for-business-settings-for-individual-users"></a>Administradores: Configurar Skype Empresarial para usuarios individuales

 En este artículo se explica cómo los administradores configuran Skype Empresarial para un pequeño número de usuarios.
-Para realizar estos pasos de forma masiva, hemos incluido vínculos a los cmdlets de Windows PowerShell que puede utilizar.
+To do these steps in bulk, we've included links to the Windows PowerShell cmdlets you can use.

 Para permitir (o impedir) que todos en la empresa puedan comunicarse con personas ajenas a esta, consulte:

-- [Permitir a los usuarios ponerse en contacto con Skype externo para usuarios profesionales](allow-users-to-contact-external-skype-for-business-users.md): puede hacer que su organización utilice avanzada Skype para funciones de negocios (compartir escritorios, busque quién está en línea, etc.) para comunicarse con otras personas en un determinado de confianza empresarial (federado).
-El artículo también explica cómo bloquear la comunicación con dominios específicos.
+- [Allow users to contact external Skype for Business users](allow-users-to-contact-external-skype-for-business-users.md): You can let your organization use advanced Skype for Business features (share desktops, look for who's online, etc.) to communicate with people in a specific trusted (federated) business.
+The article also explains how to block communication with specific domains.

-- [Permiten Skype para usuarios de negocios agregar contactos de Skype](let-skype-for-business-users-add-skype-contacts.md).
+- [Let Skype for Business users add Skype contacts](let-skype-for-business-users-add-skype-contacts.md).
 Puede permitir que su organización use Skype Empresarial para buscar personas que usen la aplicación gratuita Skype y comunicarse con ellas con mensajería instantánea.

 ## <a name="configure-general-settings-for-one-user"></a>Establecer la configuración general de un usuario
 <a name="__toc325019204"> </a>

-Debe tener [permisos de administrador](https://support.office.com/en-us/article/da585eea-f576-4f55-a1e0-87090b6aaa9d) para realizar estos pasos.
+You must have [admin permissions](https://support.office.com/en-us/article/da585eea-f576-4f55-a1e0-87090b6aaa9d) to perform these steps.

 1. Inicie sesión en Office 365 con su cuenta profesional o educativa.